developingAlex/react-api-stockprice-app/README.md

       // get implies immediate return, fetch will take some time to complete..

       return api.get(`/stock/${symbol}/quote`)
+        .then((res)=>{ //this is like going down a level because what we get returned is one level above what we wanted, ie, this gives us the json data instead of an object comprising that data return res.data
+        })
     }
     ```
 1. You can see now that the above two steps, taken together, reproduce the required api URL.